kalgynirae/lumeh.org/pages/music.md

 the music as long as you give the correct attribution and release your modified version under a similar license.

-If can't figure out how to download the music, or if you have questions about the Creative Commons license, send me an email (the address is displayed at the very bottom of any page on this site).
+If you can't figure out how to download the music, or if you have questions about the Creative Commons license, send me an email (the address is displayed at the very bottom of any page on this site).

 # Recommended listening